Marquita Rivera

 Marquita Rivera (born María Heroína Rivera de Santiago; May 18, 1922 – October 21, 2002), a.k.a.
 "Queen of Latin Rhythm", was a Puerto Rican actress, singer, and dancer.
+She was given several nicknames including Flor de Borinquén, Reina de la Conga and Huracán del Caribe.

 Early life

-Marquita Rivera was born in Fajardo, Puerto Rico to Jesus Rivera y Perez and Clara de Santiago.
+Marquita Rivera was born in Fajardo, Puerto Rico to Jesús Rivera y Pérez and Clara de Santiago.
 She was the youngest in a family of twelve, one of five daughters and seven sons.
 In 1929, her mother moved her and six siblings to New York City, N.Y., as her father and the other children remained home in Puerto Rico.
 At six-years-old, Rivera originally studied dance and flamenco with Eduardo Cansino, Rita Hayworth's father, and Hayworth gave Rivera a set of castanets as a gift.